What we can learn from the angular differential rates (only) in semileptonic $B \to D^* \ell \nu_\ell$ decays: Conclusions

+We have presented the results of an analysis of semileptonic $B \to D^* \ell \nu_\ell$ decays based only on the angular distributions of the final leptons.
+In this way, the problem is reduced to the determination of five basic parameters, which encode in the most general way the contributions to the differential decay rates coming from operators present in the effective Hamiltonian either in the SM or from BSM physics.
+The analysis is model independent and never requires the knowledge of $\vert V_{cb}\vert$.

-From a general, model independent analysis of the angular distributions in semileptonic $B \to D^* \ell \nu_\ell$ decays, we have shown that for $A_{FB}$, $F_L$ and $A_{1c}$ there are visible differences between different experimental data sets within about two standard deviations, Fig.\,\ref{fig:contours_light}.
-Similar differences exist between the SM predictions, based on the FFs computed in LQCD, and some sets of data.
-A remarkable good agreement is observed between the experimental data of Ref.\,\cite{Belle:2023xgj} and the SM theoretical predictions, as shown in Figs.\ \ref{Jiplot} and \ref{fig:wbins}.
-In this work our approach has been applied to the case of the decay data for light leptons.
+We have analyzed for the first time the angular distributions of the experimental data sets from Refs.\,\cite{Belle:2018ezy, Belle:2023bwv, Belle-II:2023okj}.
+This has allowed a direct comparison of the results obtained from different experiments as well as with the theoretical predictions based on the hadronic FFs obtained from LQCD simulations.
+We have shown that for $A_{FB}$, $F_L$ and $A_{1c}$ there are visible differences between different experimental data sets within about two standard deviations {\bf (see Fig.\,\ref{fig:contours_light}).} Similar differences exist between the SM predictions, based on all the FFs available from LQCD, and some sets of data.

+A remarkable good agreement is observed between the experimental data of Ref.\,\cite{Belle:2023xgj}, given in terms of the angular coefficients $J_i(w)$ (see Eq.\,(\ref{eq:d4Gamma})), and the SM LQCD predictions, as shown in Figs.\,\ref{Jiplot} and \ref{fig:wbins}.
+Such a consistency, once confirmed by further experiments, may leave little room to BSM effects in the light lepton sector.
+In this respect, the forthcoming results from LHCb\,\cite{LHCb} concerning the coefficients $J_i(w)$ in the case of $B_s^0 \to D_s^* \mu \nu_\mu$ decays will be very valuable.

+Finally, we mention that in this work our approach has been applied to the case of the decay data for final light leptons.
 It can be clearly extended to the case of final $\tau$ leptons once experimental data will be available.